Kootenai County Idaho Cities, Towns & Communities Guide (2026 Home Prices)

 Approximate median home price: $822,039

-Worley is a southern Kootenai County community known for scenic surroundings, access to lake country, and a more open, rural feel.
-It appeals to buyers who want space, views, and a setting that feels more removed from the county’s main growth corridor.
+Worley is a southern Kootenai County community known for scenic surroundings, access to lake country, and a more open rural feel.
+It appeals to buyers who want space, views, and a setting removed from the county’s main growth corridor.

-For waterfront and recreation-minded buyers, Worley and the surrounding southern lake areas can offer some of the most attractive opportunities in Kootenai County.
+For waterfront and recreation-minded buyers, Worley and the surrounding southern lake areas can offer some of the most attractive opportunities in the county.
 It is a strong fit for buyers who value scenery and lifestyle over proximity to larger city services.

 Bayview